From Next-Token to Next-Block: A Principled Adaptation Path for Diffusion LLMs: NBDiff-7B

 \subsection{Setup}

-We start from the open-source {Pangu-Embedded-7B}~\cite{panguembedded} autoregressive checkpoint and adapt it into a diffusion language model (DLM) using the training corpus that accompanies the release.
-The adaptation follows the methodology introduced earlier: (i) \emph{parallel} context-causal training with the concatenated noised/clean views and the structured mask $\mathbf{M}_{\mathrm{all}}$, (ii) the \emph{AR loss} on the clean-context branch to densify supervision, and (iii) a \emph{gradual block-growth} curriculum that interpolates from AR (block size $b{=}1$) to larger bidirectional blocks via the integer-power schedule $b(s)=\min\{b_{\max},\,r^{\lfloor (s-s_0)/\Delta\rfloor}\}$.

-\textbf{Training.} The pretraining adaptation stage uses a two-phase learning-rate schedule: we keep the learning rate \emph{constant} for the first $24{,}000$ iterations and then apply a \emph{learning-rate cooldown} over the final $60{,}000$ iterations, for a total of $84{,}000$ iterations.
+\paragraph{Training.} The pretraining adaptation stage uses a two-phase learning-rate schedule: we keep the learning rate {constant} for the first $24{,}000$ iterations and then apply a {learning-rate cooldown} over the final $60{,}000$ iterations, for a total of $84{,}000$ iterations.
 We train with sequence length $\ell{=}8\mathrm{k}$ and global batch size $B{=}1024$.
-The effective tokens processed per iteration are 8M tokens, so across $84{,}000$ iterations the total token volume is approximately 700B tokens.
+The effective tokens processed per iteration are 8M tokens, so across $84{,}000$ iterations the total token volume is approximately 700B tokens. \textsc{NBDiff-7B-Base}, the State-of-the-Art base model with 8K context, is completed after this stage.
 Then, to equip the model with long-sequence generative capabilities, we extend the pretraining sequence length $\ell{=}32\mathrm{k}$ and train for $23{,}800$ iterations (approximately 100B tokens), equipping the model with long-sequence modeling capabilities.
 Finally, we use 10B-token SFT data of sequence length $\ell{=}32\mathrm{k}$ to finetune the model for 10 epochs (approximately $17{,}000$ iterations) and equip it with reasoning capabilities.

-We use a \emph{uniform} masking strategy over the diffusion step $t\!\sim\!\mathrm{Uniform}[0,1]$ (sampled and mapped to the discrete step index), and keep the inference/training mask families matched at each curriculum plateau.
-All other optimizer and system-level settings follow the default configuration of the Pangu-Embedded-7B~\cite{panguembedded} release.
+We use a {uniform} masking strategy over the diffusion step $t\!\sim\!\mathrm{Uniform}[0,1]$ (sampled and mapped to the discrete step index), and keep the inference/training mask families matched at each curriculum plateau.
+All other optimizer and system-level settings follow the default configuration of the openPangu-Embedded-7B~\cite{panguembedded} release.